Did you not see that they wander [yaheemun] in every valley?

-This is actually an expression in the Qur’an describing poets and it is extremely relevant to our time.
+This is an expression in the Qur’an describing poets and it is extremely relevant in our time.
 Some points to bear in mind:

-- The word [haamat] (to wander) is used to describe a camel when it is lost looking for water, wandering aimlessly in any direction, from one valley into another.
+- The word [haamat] (to wander) is used to describe a camel when it is lost, wandering aimlessly in any direction, from one valley into another.

 - It also includes wandering while not knowing the kind of danger ahead.

 - Also before one ventures into a valley, he is on the higher ground – which is associated with honor & dignity.
 Its opposite is going down into the valley, and being low is normally associated with humiliation.